softworkz/embyuserwiki/Users.md

 Disabling a user will do just that.
 All existing sessions from that user will be abruptly terminated.
 Hiding a user will simply remove them from visual login screens.
 They will need to enter their username and password manually.

+Disabling user preference access will prevent a user from changing their profile settings, such as their image, password, view preferences, language preferences, and more.
+This is useful for administrators who prefer to dictate these terms to their users.

 ![](images/server/users20.png)